I’m a sinner. I sin all the time, often without intention, but a sin is a sin and I want to make it to heaven!

 - Am I trusting God’s timing and relinquishing my worry to God?

-These are just a few of the things I am asking myself during the Lenten season.
+These are just a few of the things I have been asking myself.

 I plan on starting out this Lenten season by going to confession.
 I won’t lie.
 I do not go to confession often.
 2-3 times a year is my usual.